Burn Survivor Reunion

 The reunion now offers a children’s program, and the afternoon includes support groups where survivors can share and offer support in a more intimate setting.

-The next Burn Survivor Reunion will take place November 9, 2019.
+The next Burn Survivor Reunion will take place on November 9, 2019.